Statement of Information Practices

 CCO may collect personal information under the authority of s.
 38(2) of the Freedom of Information and Protection of Privacy Act (FIPPA) for the administration of an activity authorized by the Cancer Act.
 The Cancer Act permits the collection of information for the purpose of study and reporting on cancer in Ontario.

 CCO is a designated as a prescribed entity under Section 45 of the Personal Health Information Protection Act, 2004 (PHIPA), which means that we have the authority to collect personal health information without consent for purposes related to planning and managing the health system.

-CCO is also designated as a prescribed registry under section 39(1)(c) of PHIPA in relation to our role in compiling and maintaining screening information for colorectal, cervical and breast cancer in the Ontario Cancer Screening Registry.
+CCO is also designated as a prescribed person under section 39(1)(c) of PHIPA in relation to our role in compiling and maintaining screening information for colorectal, cervical and breast cancer in the Ontario Cancer Screening Registry.
 This designation grants CCO the authority to collect, use and disclose personal health information for the purposes of facilitating or improving the provision of healthcare for colorectal, cervical and breast cancer.
-For more information, see Get Checked for Cancer

 For several programs, we collect personal health information under additional PHIPA authorities.
 In providing information technology services (e.g., computer applications or network services), we may operate as an information technology service provider under PHIPA.
 This role strictly limits our use of personal health information to that which is required to support electronic services to healthcare providers.

 For information about CCO’s mandate, see What We Do.

 Where CCO Gets Personal Health Information